Peeragogy/Peeragogy.github.io/practice.md

 projects stuck in their individual silos, and large projects becoming overwhelmed by their own complexity.
 It does this by going the opposite
-route: explicating *what by definition is tacit* and employing *a continuous design process* @schummer2014beyond [pp. 9–10].
+route: explicating *what by definition is tacit* and employing *a continuous design process* [6, pp. 9–10].
 The very act of asking “can we work smarter together?” puts learning front and center. takes that “center” and distributes it across a pool of heterogeneous relationships.
 As pedagogy articulates the transmission of